Veterans are a unique category of nontraditional students who often return to college as first-generation students afte

 Registration deadlines vary per semester.
 The UGA Office of the Registrar website provides up-to-date information on registration dates.

 No campus visits are required.
 All coursework and assignments are conducted online.
-Students take two courses per semester (6 hours) in a prescribed sequence.
-In addition, students will complete an applied project, prepare a M.Ed.
-Student Portfolio, and complete a final oral exam.
 When students follow the required sequence, the program can be completed in two years.

 You'll build skills and knowledge in coursework across four core areas:

 - Personal mastery and research/evidence-based practice (2 courses)

 - Theory and practice of organization development and change (2 courses)